reflectoring/reflectoring.github.io/_posts/2019-01-12-unit-testing-spring-boot.md

 This version allows constructor injection by providing a constructor that allows to pass in a `UserRepository` instance.
-In the unit test, we can now create such an instance (perhaps a mock instance as will be discussed later) and pass it into the constructor.
+In the unit test, we can now create such an instance (perhaps a mock instance as we'll discuss later) and pass it into the constructor.

-Spring will automatically use this constructor to instantiate a `RegisterUseCase` object when creating the application context.
+Spring will automatically use this constructor to instantiate a `RegisterUseCase` object when creating the production application context.
 Note that prior to Spring 5, we need to add the `@Autowired` annotation to the constructor for Spring to find the constructor.

 Also note that the `UserRepository` field is now `final`.
-This makes sense since the field content won't ever change during the lifetime of an application.
+This makes sense, since the field content won't ever change during the lifetime of an application.
 It also helps to avoid programming errors, because the compiler will complain if we have forgotten to initialize the field.